Hussein-Mahfouz/Hussein-Mahfouz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at a transport consultancy in Cairo
+- 🔭 I’m currently working as a data scientist at a transport consultancy in Cairo
 - 🌱 I’m interested in learning about transport modelling (greenhouse gas models, travel demand models etc)
-- 👯 I’m looking to collaborate on open source packages for transport modelling

 <!--
 **Hussein-Mahfouz/Hussein-Mahfouz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 👯 I’m looking to collaborate on open source packages for transport modelling

 Here are some ideas to get you started: